 We can test for PPID by doing a blood test.
 The hormone levels that we test for change throughout the year, and the best months to test in are February-March-April-May.
 The hormone levels in the blood help diagnose PPID / Cushing’s disease.
 The other advantage is that when horses have started therapy, we can compare hormone levels with the first sample to monitor progress.

 We can test horses for PPID because they are showing signs of the disease.
 Because horses with PPID can get laminitis under otherwise normal circumstances and thus quite unexpectedly, we recommend testing for PPID as soon as it may be suspected.

 We can also test horses as part of a screening.
 PPID occurs more often in older horses than young horses, with the youngest horse with PPID being 5 years old.
 It happens in 21% of horses over the age of 15 years, which is quite significant.
 The older the horse the higher the chances are.
 In horses over 20 years of age owners might consider annual testing

-The horse's pituitary gland is located in the brain and utilizes hormones to control body functions.
+The horse's pituitary gland is located in the brain and utilises hormones to control body functions.
 In PPID, a benign growth in the pituitary gland causes it to work overtime, derailing hormone production, which disturbs a wide range of body functions.
 Pergolide, a dopamine antagonist, controls the output of those hormones.
 Prascend contains pergolide, which is considered the gold standard for treatment of PPID / Cushing’s disease.
 There is currently no cure for PPID.
 It is a chronic, lifelong disease that requires daily medical treatment.

 When caught early, PPID treatment is very successful in reducing common signs and allowing affected horses to live normal lives.
 Even when a horse has advanced disease, treatment usually gives the horse a longer, healthier life.